^

 Chemotherapy

-Chemotherapy is prescribed in response to the development of the symptoms of the disease, including general symptoms (fever, night sweats, severe weakness, weight loss), significant hepatomegaly, splenomegaly and / or lymphadenopathy; lymphocytosis more than 100 000 / mkl; infection, accompanied by anemia, neutropenia and / or thrombocytopenia.
-Alkylating drugs, especially chlorambucil as monotherapy or in combination with glucocorticoids, have long been the basis of treatment of B-cell chronic lymphocytic leukemia, but fludarabine is a more effective drug.
-The periods of remission with its use are longer than with the treatment with other medications, although no increase in the survival time of patients has been detected.
-With hairy cell leukemia, the high efficacy of interferon a, deoxycomoformin and 2-chlorodeoxyadenosine has been demonstrated.
-Patients with prolymphocytic leukemia and lymphomatous leukemia usually need combined chemotherapy regimens, and they often only have a partial response to therapy.
+Chemotherapy is given in response to the development of disease symptoms, including systemic symptoms (fever, night sweats, severe weakness, weight loss), significant hepatomegaly, splenomegaly and/or lymphadenopathy; lymphocytosis greater than 100,000/μl; infections associated with anemia, neutropenia and/or thrombocytopenia.
+Alkylating agents, especially chlorambucil alone or in combination with glucocorticoids, have long been the mainstay of treatment for B-cell chronic lymphocytic leukemia, but fludarabine is more effective.
+It provides longer remission periods than other agents, although no increase in survival has been demonstrated.
+Interferon a, deoxycoformycin and 2-chlorodeoxyadenosine have been shown to be highly effective in hairy cell leukemia.
+Patients with prolymphocytic leukemia and lymphomatous leukemia usually require combination chemotherapy regimens and often have only a partial response to therapy.

 Glucocorticoid therapy

-Immuno-hemolytic anemia and thrombocytopenia are indications for glucocorticoid therapy.
-The use of prednisolone 1 mg / kg orally once a day in patients with advanced chronic lymphocytic leukemia sometimes leads to an astonishing rapid improvement, although the duration of the effect is often small.
-Metabolic complications and an increase in the frequency and severity of infections require precautions with prolonged use of prednisolone.
-The use of prednisolone with fludarabine increases the risk of infections caused by Pneumocystis jiroveci (formerly P. Carinii) and Listeria.
+Immunohemolytic anemia and thrombocytopenia are indications for glucocorticoid therapy.
+Prednisolone 1 mg/kg orally once daily in patients with disseminated chronic lymphocytic leukemia sometimes results in dramatic rapid improvement, although the duration of effect is often short.
+Metabolic complications and an increase in the frequency and severity of infections require precautions with long-term use of prednisolone.
+Prednisolone with fludarabine increases the risk of infections caused by Pneumocystis jiroveci (formerly P. carinii) and Listeria.

 Monoclonal antibody therapy

 Rituximab is the first monoclonal antibody successfully used to treat lymphoid malignancies.
-The proportion of the partial response at standard doses in patients with chronic lymphocytic leukemia is 10-15%.
-In previously untreated patients, the response rate was 75% with complete remission in 20% of patients.
-The response rate for alemtuzumab in previously treated patients refractory to fludarabine is 75%, and in previously untreated patients, 75-80%.
-Problems associated with immunosuppression are more common with the use of alemtuzumab than rituximab.
-Rituximab is used in combination with fludarabine or with fludarabine and cyclophosphamide; these combinations significantly increase the frequency of achieving complete remissions in both previously received and untreated patients.
-At present, alemtuzumab in combination with rituximab and chemotherapy is used to treat a minimal residual disease, which leads to effective removal of bone marrow infiltration by leukemia cells.
-When alemtuzumab is used, reactivation of cytomegalovirus and other opportunistic infections occurs.
+The partial response rate at standard doses in patients with chronic lymphocytic leukemia is 10-15%.
+In previously untreated patients, the response rate is 75%, with complete remission in 20%.
+The response rate with alemtuzumab in previously treated patients refractory to fludarabine is 75%, and in previously untreated patients it is 75-80%.
+Problems associated with immunosuppression are more common with alemtuzumab than with rituximab.
+Rituximab is used in combination with fludarabine or with fludarabine and cyclophosphamide; these combinations significantly increase the complete remission rate in both previously treated and treatment-naive patients.
+Currently, alemtuzumab in combination with rituximab and chemotherapy is used to treat minimal residual disease, which leads to effective elimination of bone marrow infiltration by leukemic cells.
+Reactivation of cytomegalovirus and other opportunistic infections occurs with the use of alemtuzumab.

 Radiation therapy